coldicedcoffee/musicshare/README.md

 - 🗑️ **Remove Songs**: Delete individual songs from the playlist
 - 🔄 **Live User List**: See who's online in real-time
 - 📱 **Responsive Design**: Works on desktop and mobile devices
-- 📊 **Google Sheets Integration**: All songs are automatically saved to Google Sheets for persistence
-- ☁️ **Cloud Storage**: Your playlist persists even after server restarts

 ## Tech Stack